Things You Should Avoid In An Email Marketing Campaign: Email marketing was and is still the most effective way to send out messages as a brand.

 Take the time to create your unique voice.
 Stick to it for as much communication as possible.
 Click baiting may get you a few clicks, but they also lead to low retention or heavy bounce rate over time.

 5. Don't Forget Mobile Users

 More than 70% of internet users surf the web on their phones.
 Phone-first is the best approach for any app or newsletter.

 Poor optimization makes the images and text hard to comprehend and will distract regular followers.
-The reverse of this is not valid – which means a phone-centric design would still work for web-users.
+The reverse of this is not valid, which means a phone-centric design still works for a web-user.

-Find a newsletter provider who sends responsive designs.
-You should also consider the finer details of the design like text-volume, image size, and more to attract phone users.
+Additionally, find a newsletter provider who sends responsive designs.
+Consider the finer details of the design like text-volume, image size, and more to attract phone users.

 7. Strategic Image Use

 Images are eye-catchy and help improve the email newsletter's aesthetics, but they are also heavy to load.
 Too many photos can also flag your mail for spam.

 Many email providers give the option to hide the images on a newsletter to make the emails lighter.
 This option will place you at a massive disadvantage if your mail is image-heavy.
 An imagine-blocked email only contains the “Alt-text.”